kevinkahn/softconsole/docs/useagenotes.md

 * On the maintenance/log screen single tap to see the next page

 # Developers Notes
-## Defining New Screens by Coding a Module
+## Defining New Screens by Coding a Module (updated for version 2)
 New screens can be developed/deployed by subclassing screen.ScreenDesc and placing the code in the screens directory.
-A new screen needs to define and __init__ method that takes a section object from the config file and a screen name and uses those to build a new object.
-That object must define a HandleScreen method that takes one optional parameter that indicated whether the console driver thinks the screen needs to be painted afresh.
-HandleScreen must ultimately call NewWaitPress passing itself.
-It may optionally also pass a callback procedure and a callback interval  and a callback count in which case this will be called periodically as specified.
-(An example use is that the current clock screen uses this to update the seconds every second even when no touches are happening.)
-NewWaitPress will return when a single or double tap has occurred or s command key had been pressed.
-Return values are a tuple (reason, info).
-Reason may be:

-* WAITEXIT in which case the screen object should itself return with the info as its return value
-* WAITNORMALBUTTON, WAITNORMALBUTTONFAST: if keys have been defined on the screen info contains the key number that was pressed.
+Screens modules have a single line of code at the module level of the form "config.screentypes[*name*] = *classname*" where *name* is the string to be used in config files to as the type value to create instances and *classname* is the name of the class defined in the module.
+A screen class defines the following methods (ScreenDesc provide base level implementations that should be called if overridden):

+* __init__: Create a screen object based on an entry in the config file with a type equal to the type string registered in the definition of the screen.
+* EnterScreen: code to be performed just before the screen is gets displayed.
+Most typically sets any ISY nodes to be watched while the screen is up.
+* InitDisplay(nav): code to display the screen.  nav are the navigation keys or None and should be passed through the the underlying InitDisplay of ScreenDesc
+* ReInitDisplay: code to redisplay the screen if it has been removed temporarily and assumes nav keys are already set.
+Generally not overridden.
+* ISYEvent(node,value): A watched ISY *node* has changed to the new *value*
-* WAITEXTRACONTROLBUTTON: if the screen specified extra control button(s) info is the index of the one pressed
+* ExitScreen: code that is called as the screen is being taken off the display

-* WAITISYCHANGE: a notification of a change of state for a device being monitored in the ISY event stream occurred.
-Info is s tuple  (address, state) of the device.
+## Defining New Alert Procs
+Alert procs are defined as methods in classes stored in the alerts directory.
+They have a single module level line of code of the form "config.alertprocs["*classname*"] = *classname*" where *classname* is the name of the class defined in the module.
+The class will be instantiated once at console start time.
+It may define one or more methods that will be called based on the definition of Alerts in the config file that the console reads.

 ## Attribute Use and Classes
 The file classstruct.txt in docs provides an automatically generated list of Classes, their subclasses, and the attributes defined at each level of the class structure.
 This may be a useful aid if a new screen is being written or new types of keys need to be created.